hsivan/automon/experiments/README.md

 The script can be run as a standalone, and in that case it also downloads the project source code, or it can be run as part of a cloned project.

-To run the script as a standalone download only the file `experiments/reproduce.py` and run it.
+To run the script as a standalone, download only the file [`reproduce_experiments.py`](../reproduce_experiments.py) and run it.
-To run the script from within a cloned project, first clone the project, `git clone https://github.com/hsivan/automon`, and then run the script: `python <automon_root>/experiments/reproduce.py`.
+To run the script from within a cloned project, first clone the project, `git clone https://github.com/hsivan/automon`, and then run the script: `python <automon_root>/reproduce_experiments.py`.

+To run the distributed experiments on AWS, in addition to the simulation experiments, use the `--aws` flag when running the script.
+Read [this](../aws_experiments/README.md) for more information.

 ## Reproduce experiments manually